 Coming from Thimpu, you’ll pass the stunning Dochula Pass.
 Sitting at an altitude of 3,100 meters (10,171 feet), it’s one of the most scenic and popular spots in Bhutan, offering panoramic views of the Himalayan range.

 You’ll soon spot the 108 chortens (stupas) known as the Druk Wangyal Chortens.
 The stunning stupas honor the Bhutanese soldiers who perished in military operations.
 There is a lovely garden to have your picnic lunch and also a restaurant.
-My guide said in the winter it’s one of the best places to unwind and have a hot drink.
+My guide said in the winter, it’s one of the best places to unwind and have a hot drink.

-On a clear day, you might catch the stunning views of the snow-capped Himalayan mountains such as the Gangkar Puensum, the highest peak in Bhutan.
+On a clear day, you might catch the stunning views of the snow-capped Himalayan mountains, such as the Gangkar Puensum, the highest peak in Bhutan.

 Punakha Dzong